 - Accelerated payback on an entire power plant project

 ETC now available for new power plants

 As a result of the long-term trials, ETC technology is now available on new Wärtsilä power plant projects, equipped with Wärtsilä 34SG/50SG gas engines, and can also be retrofitted to Wärtsilä liquid fuel engines converted to gas operation.
-Complete the form opposite to access the full case study.
+Click here to download the full case study.